Skip to main content

 curl <URL>

-Memory issues for collectors
+Heap memory issues for collectors

-If you encounter OutOfMemoryError messages in the console output, it indicates that the process was terminated due to memory constraints.
+If you encounter the following OutOfMemoryError messages in the console output, it indicates that the process was terminated due to memory constraints.
 Similarly, if the collector takes a long time to complete, there may not be enough memory allocated for the collector to run.

 To resolve this issue, we need to address the memory allocation for various components: the Heap, Docker runtime, and the underlying OS/VM.